ssl-hep/ServiceX_DID_Finder_Rucio/README.md

 The service requires a custom `rucio.cfg` which contains the CERN account name associated with the provided Certs.
 A template .cfg file is provided in this repo's `config` directory.
 Ordinarily this would be constructed by the helm chart.

+To get an optimal (usually closest) file replica, two environment variables have to be set: RUCIO_LATITUDE and RUCIO_LONGITUDE.
+This is normally done through helm chart values.